The FormAssembly Formula Engine and Editor

 Use the suggestions of the syntax checker and the sample formulas below as a starting point to build your own formulas.

-How to Redirect Your Visitor Based on a Field Value
+Example - Redirect Based On a Field Value

 Here's the explanation for each part:

 |The logical function used to test the value of a field.
 Note that the @IF statements are nested to perform the equivalent of a if/else/otherwise logical construct.|

 |The alias of the field you need to test.
 The actual name will be different for your form.
 To find the correct alias, click on the link at the bottom of the Notifications tab.|

 |The expected value.
 If you are testing a multiple-choice field, you must enter the choice value.
 To find the choice values for an alias, click on the link at the bottom of the Notifications tab.|